Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Spectral Initializations with Generative Priors

 Using sub-Gaussian concentration~\cite[Proposition 5.10]{vershynin2010introduction}, $\lambda$ is close to $\|\bx\|_2$ with high probability given enough samples.
 In the following, we focus on estimating the normalized signal vector $\bar{\bx} := \frac{\bx}{\|\bx\|_2}$.
 For this purpose, similar to the idea in~\cite{liu2020sample}, we consider a normalized generative model $\tilde{G}\,:\, \calD \to \calS^{n-1}$, where $\calD :=\{\bz \in B_2^k(r)\,:\, \|G(\bz)\|_2 > R_{\min}\}$ for some $R_{\min}>0$,\footnote{As discussed in~\cite{liu2020sample}, the dependence on $R_{\min}$ in the sample complexity is very mild.
 Under the typical scaling $L = n^{O(d)}$ for a $d$-layer neural network, the scaling laws remain unchanged even with $R_{\min} = \frac{1}{n^{O(d)}}$.} $\calS^{n-1}$ denotes the unit sphere in $\bbR^n$, and $\tilde{G}(\bz) = \frac{G(\bz)}{\|G(\bz)\|_2}$.
 Then, $\tilde{G}$ is $\tilde{L}$-Lipschitz continuous with $\tilde{L} = \frac{L}{R_{\min}}$.

-Inspired by the initialization method used in~\cite{zhang2017nonconvex} for the general phase retrieval problem, we consider the following matrix defined with a truncation operation (see Remark \ref{rem:truncation} below for a discussion comparing to the non-truncated counterpart):
+In the following, we adopt an idea from \cite{zhang2017nonconvex} of considering an empirical matrix with a truncation operation.
+We note that \cite{zhang2017nonconvex} only considered doing so for general phase retrieval; we are not aware of any work doing so for constrained settings (e.g., with sparse or generative priors), and we found that handling such settings required substantial additional effort.
+In more detail, we consider the following matrix defined with a truncation operation (see Remark \ref{rem:truncation} below for a discussion comparing to the non-truncated counterpart):

 where $l,u$ are positive constants satisfying $1<l<u$, and $\lambda$ is given in \eqref{eq:def_lambda}.
 Note that for the noiseless case with $y_i = |\langle \ba_i,\bx\rangle|$, in accordance with the above-mentioned closeness between $\lambda$ and $\|\bx\|_2$, it is useful to consider the following expectation: